 USER CENTRIC DESIGN AND AGILE METHODS

-To facilitate greater customer involvement, we conceived Agile in Buildings, a methodology to allow everyone in the customer's business to lead the big thinking about what they want (and what they don't want) from their new workplaces; then contribute in the creation of the designs that enable customer experience and building performance to go hand in hand with business or organisational performance.
+To facilitate more focused customer involvement, we conceived Agile in Buildings, a briefing stage methodology to allow everyone in the customer's business to lead the big thinking about what they want (and what they don't want) from their new workplaces; then contribute to the creation of the design and construction; enabling customer experience and creative design to author greater organisational performance.

 Where it comes from and how Agile works

 Agile Methods is not new.
 It was invented in the 1970's by IBM as a way to make sure that products included the features that customers actually wanted (and so would sell), and not those designers or manufacturers assumed they wanted.
 Roll on 50 years and the whole of the product and software development industries are using Agile Methods, except that is - the property industry.
 We want to change this.
 Our specially adapted for architectural design Agile in Buildings process has four steps, all of which happen in the brief development stage of the new project:

 We have lots of ways to gather your ideas.
 From surveys, to smart apps, to carefully facilitated charettes, so we can find out what your business does and what kind of spaces will help your people to work more effectively.

 Step 2.
 Sift the ideas into the big stories

 Once we have all of the ideas from the top to bottom of the business, we analysis them to find out what the key messages are, how you go about making profit, and what the big obstacles are - that a new building will help to solve.